At a glance

 What are cataracts?

-The lens is transparent crystalline structure encased in a capsule which sits behind the pupil and iris (the coloured part of the eye) and is made up of an outer capsule, epithelium and the lens fibres that are laid out in layers like an onion.
+The lens is a transparent crystalline structure encased in a capsule that sits behind the pupil and iris (the coloured part of the eye) and is made up of an outer capsule, epithelium and the lens fibres that are laid out in layers like an onion.

 How the lens works:

 When light enters the eye, the lens adjusts its shape to focus incoming light on to the retina, the thin, transparent layer of light-sensitive tissue which lines on the rear wall of the eye.
 The retina converts light into electrical impulses and transports them to the brain via the optic nerve.

 A cataract is a clouding/opacity of the lens, which reduces the amount of light reaching the retina which leads to vision impairment and eventually blindness.
 This is a similar effect to that of a frosted window; it is still possible to make out shapes and shadows, but not much more.

 Cataracts can affect a part of or the entire lens and can be unilateral (one eye) or bilateral (both eyes).
 The larger the area affected, the greater the impact on vision.

 Cataracts are classified according to your cat’s age and the size of the cataract.
 While extremely rare, cataracts can be present at birth (congenital) or occur in young cats.
 When they develop in young to middle-aged cats, they are known as juvenile cataracts, while cataracts in older cats are known as senile cataracts.
 Cataracts can progress, over months or years or quickly, over days, depending on the cause.

 Advanced cataracts lead to lens-induced uveitis due to the leakage of proteins through the lens capsule.